omar-nafea/FullStack/React/1_BeforeYouLearnReact.md

 Users need to be able to interact with elements on a web page.
 This means that an HTML document must be represented in a way that JavaScript code can query and update it.
 And that's the function of the DOM.
 It's a model of the objects in your HTML file.
 And web developers interact with the DOM through JavaScript to update content, set up events and animate HTML elements.

 JavaScript topics that you need to be comfortable with before you begin your journey learning React.

-- Data types
-- Using var, let and const
-- Conditionals and Loops
-- Using objects, arrays and functions
-- ES6 Arrow functions
-- In-built functions such as map(), forEach() and promises.
-- Destructuring Arrays and Objects
+Data types - Using var, let and const, Conditionals and Loops, Using objects, arrays and functions, ES6 Arrow functions, In-built functions such as map(), forEach() and promises., Destructuring Arrays and Objects, Error Handling
-- Error Handling

 You will need to add other packages to your React application.
 A package in JavaScript contains all the files needed for a module.
 To install these packages effectively and manage their dependencies you can use a package manager like NPM (Node Package Manager).
 You can install npm by installing Node.js, which will then automatically install npm